 Most people think that controlling the temperature on a charcoal grill is difficult.
 However, with a few simple techniques, you can easily maintain the heat at your desired level.

-4 Secret Techniques to control heat on Charcoal Grill
+4 Personal Techniques to control heat on Charcoal Grill

 There are four techniques you can use to control the temperature of your grill.
 You will usually use one or two of these methods, depending on how you are using your grill.
 It’s important to know all of your options, just in case.

-1) Build Hot and Cool Zone on the Grill
+1) Build a Hot and Cool Zone on the Grill

 If you want to control how well your meat is cooked, you can use the hot and cool zones on the grill.
 The hot zone is for searing the meat.
 The cooler zone is for indirect cooking.